1969 Yukhnov mid-air collision: Aircraft involved

-CCCP-52018
+Aeroflot Flight 831

-The aircraft operating Aeroflot Flight 831 was an Ilyushin Il-14M registered CCCP-52018 to the Ukraine division of Aeroflot.
+The aircraft was an Ilyushin Il-14M registered CCCP-52018 to the Ukraine division of Aeroflot.
 At the time of the accident, the aircraft had 24,653 flight hours.
 Five crew members and 19 passengers were aboard Flight 831.
 The cockpit crew included Captain Georgy Pavlenko and copilot Viktor Pavlovich Buyanov.

 Soviet Air Force Antonov An-12BP

 The Antonov An-12 belonging to the Soviet Air Force that was involved in the accident (callsign 08525) was part of a formation of four aircraft demonstrating tactical flight maneuvers to the Minister of Defense, Andrei Grechko.
 Two of the aircraft were transporting equipment; the other two, including the one involved in the crash, was carrying paratroopers of the 7th Guards Mountain Air Assault Division.
-Five flight crew members and 91 paratroopers were aboard the aircraft, all of whom perished in the crash.
+The five flight crew members and 91 paratroopers aboard the aircraft, all perished in the crash.
 The cockpit crew consisted of the following pilots: Major Alexei Ryabtsev, Junior lieutenant Vladimir Priplov, and Captain Nikolai Mikhailovich Maslyuk.